Tabasco (burlesque opera): Act 2

 Fatima strategically avoids the Pasha’s advances and is allowed to see her “cousin” Marco.
 Marco and Fatima sing a love duet.
 Lola and François (now dressed as The Peer of Tabasco) enter.
 There is a new problem—the Pasha is consuming Tabasco so quickly that the bottle will be gone within a few meals.
 François must find more or face dire consequences.
 The quartet of lovers dream of escaping to exotic lands like Spain, Ireland, France, and ...
 Kentucky???

 The Pasha has arranged for a huge celebration of Tabasco and will be bringing in special dancing girls from Marrakesh.
 Lola, François, Marco, and Fatima plan to escape on the boat carrying the dancers from Marrakesh.
 Hasbeena and the other girls of the harem lament over their current situation.
 The Vizer reveals his plan to assassinate the Pasha to Hasbeena, who is having second thoughts.
 The Vizer has placed a bomb in the box that is to house the many bottles of Tabasco François has promised for the celebration later that night.
 Thus, when the Pasha will open the box—BOOM!

 In order to abduct Fatima, François and Marco disguise themselves as dancing girls from Marrakesh and sneak into the festivities.
 With the explosive box in hand, the Pasha sings an original song he has composed extolling the virtues of Tabasco.
 Before Marco, François, and Fatima can escape, the girls from Marrakesh are called to the floor and Marco and François must do their best to keep up.
 By the end of the dance, the jig is up and Marco and François are revealed.
 Marco makes an escape, but François is caught.
 Just before Hot-Hedem opens the box of supposed Tabasco, Hasbeena intervenes and prevents him from setting off the bomb.
 For her reward, the Pasha pardons Hasbeena, but François and the Vizier are sentenced to immediate death.

-Just in the nick of time, Marco and Lola arrive with a boat laden with crates of Tabasco.
-It had been docked in the port of Tangier the whole time.
+Marco and Lola arrive with a boat laden with crates of Tabasco; it had been docked in the port of Tangier the whole time.
 In his delight, the Pasha agrees to pardon François, Lola, and Marco.
-Marco asks for Fatima’s release and in exchange offers to sail to the exotic land of Louisiana to bring back all the Tabasco the Pasha could ever desire.
-The Pasha agrees and they all (except the Vizier) live happily ever after!
+Marco asks for Fatima’s release and, in exchange, offers to sail to the land of Louisiana to bring back all the Tabasco the Pasha could desire.
+The Pasha agrees and they all (except the Vizier) rejoice.